Azure-Samples/azure-batch-samples/Python/Storage/README.rst

   pip install blobxfer

-blobxfer is compatible with Python 3.3+.
+blobxfer is compatible with Python 2.7 and 3.3+.
 To install for Python 3, some distributions may use ``pip3`` instead.

 If you encounter difficulties installing the script, it may be due to the